ricmclaughlin/ricmclaughlin.github.com/_posts/2017-08-10-aws-advanced-networking.md

 ### VPN Limits

 To connect securely with your VPC on AWS you can create a Virtual Public Gateway and connect that to a Customer Gateway forming a VPN.
-Dual VPN tunnels provide higher availability.
+Dual VPN tunnels provide higher availability and that is the default configuration.
 Limits on VPN include:

 - 5 Virtual Private Gateways per region